 I love theater.
 Having lived in New York City for 16 years I've seen my fair share of Broadway shows so when my family packed up and headed west to Las Vegas last month I was eager to see what this whole Cirque Du Soleil thing was all about.
-We settled on the Mystere show as it seemed most kid-friendly but if I had my choice, meaning no kids in tow, I'd have chosen KA or Le Reve.
+We settled on Mystere as it seemed most kid-friendly Las Vegas shows but if I had my choice, meaning no kids in tow, I'd have chosen KA.
 But I don't regret Mystere, not a bit.

 We knew this show was open to all ages so we took our 2-year-old and 4-year-old boys...we're daring adventurous parents!